Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 5. Pay attention to maternal DNA

 If you’ve taken an autosomal DNA test, sort your matches to learn more about mom’s side of the family.
-In AncestryDNA’s updated Matching experience, you can now see whether someone matches you on your mother’s or father’s side (assuming it has been identified):
+In AncestryDNA’s, you can see whether someone matches you on your mother’s or father’s side (assuming it has been identified):

 You can also take an mtDNA test to learn more about your direct maternal line.
 “Because we all have our mother’s mtDNA, anyone can take an mtDNA test to learn about maternal-line origins—and sometimes about family history,” writes Diahan Southard in this article.
 “Your origins information is provided in the form of an mtDNA haplogroup assignment.
 This is just a set of letters and numbers, such as H1a1a2b, that describes where your ancestor may have been thousands of years ago.
 You also get a list of people who have the same mtDNA profile as you do.
 Unlike autosomal DNA matches, your mtDNA matches don’t necessarily share a recent ancestor with you.
 Because mtDNA rarely mutates, there’s no good way to tell if a match is your second cousin or your 22nd cousin.”